 In developing the compensation packages for the NEOs, the Compensation Committee generally considered the deductibility of executive compensation under Section 162(m) of the Code.
 Section 162(m) generally disallows a tax deduction for compensation paid to certain executive officers (and, beginning in 2018, to certain former executive officers) to the extent that the compensation for any such individual exceeds \$1,000,000 in any taxable year.
-Historically, compensation that gualified as "performance-based" could be excluded from this \$1,000,000 limit.
+Historically, compensation that qualified as "performance-based" could be excluded from this \$1,000,000 limit.
 This exception has been repealed, effective for taxable years beginning after December 31, 2017, except for certain compensation arrangements in place as of November 2, 2017 for which transition relief is available.
 In order to maintain flexibility in making compensation decisions, the Compensation Committee has not adopted a policy requiring all compensation to be deductible under Section 162(m) of the Code.
 Portions of the compensation we paid to NEOs in 2019 may not be deductible due to the application of Section 162(m) of the Code and, with the general elimination of the "performance-based" exception and the expansion of the definition of "covered employees" brought about by 2017 tax reform, the Compensation Committee is likely to approve compensation that is not deductible under Section 162(m).
-In addition, because of the uncertainties associated with the application and interpretation of Section 162(m) and the regulations issued thereunder, there can be no assurance that compensation intended to satisfy requirements for deductibility under Section 162(m), as in effect prior to 2018, will in fact be deductible.
+In addition, because of the uncertainties associated with the application and interpretation of Section 162(m), as in effect prior to 2018, will in fact be deductible.